geosolutions-it/MapStore2/docs/developer-guide/developing-with-mapstore-2.md

              |   +-- ...
              +-- ...
 ```
+## Code conventions

+* An empty React state has to be set as NULL (null), empty objects ({}) are not valid empty states.

+## Usefull references

-If you want to create an application based on MapStore2 you can use the [Project Creation Script](https://github.com/geosolutions-it/MapStore2/blob/master/docs/developer-guide/Project-Creation-Script).
+If you want to create an application based on MapStore2 you can use the [Project Creation Script](project-creation-script).

-If you want to learn how to develop a simple MapStore2 based application you can follow the [tutorial](https://github.com/geosolutions-it/MapStore2/blob/master/docs/developer-guide/Application-Tutorial)
+If you want to learn how to develop a simple MapStore2 based application you can follow the [tutorial](application-tutorial)

-If you want to learn how to develop a plugins based MapStore2 based application you can follow the [plugins tutorial](https://github.com/geosolutions-it/MapStore2/blob/master/docs/developer-guide/Plugins-architecture#building-an-application-using-plugins)
+If you want to learn how to develop a plugins based MapStore2 based application you can follow the [plugins tutorial](plugins-architecture#building-an-application-using-plugins)